DaniBodor/OrgaMovie/README.md

 #### Movie Output Settings
 - Output format: Choose whether output videos should be in between \*.avi or \*.tif or both.
 Tifs are easier to use for downstream analysis in ImageJ but require significantly more diskspace.
 - Duration: The frame-rate of the output movie.
 Set how many seconds each frame stays in view when playing the movie.
-- Gamma factor: applies a [Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) on the output images.
+- Gamma factor: Copied from original macro.
+Applies a [Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) on the output images.
 It is unclear to me what exactly this setting does, but the original macro stated "brings low and high intensities together".
+- Multiply factor: Copied from original macro.
+It is unclear to me what exactly this setting does, but the original macro stated "for depth coded channel".
+- Movie naming: What to use after the prefix (set above) to name individual output movies.
+Options are:
+  - _linear_ = number movies consecutively from 1-N.
+  - _filename_ = use the entire original filename (minus the extension).
+  - _file index_ = use the original filename until the first underscore ( \_ ).
+Often filenames are numbered by the microsope software and this number is repeated after the underscore.
+E.g., the output resulting from _Point0004_Seq0004.nd2_, will be named \[date\]\_Point0004.avi.